top of page

 My Story

 I learned how to sew almost 20 years ago, while working as a prosthetist and orthotist (a person who makes artificial limbs).
 This was my profession until 2022, when I quit my job to thru-hike the Pacific Crest Trail.
 That turned out to be, a turning point in my life.
 For many of you who have done a major thru-hike, you know it changes your values tremendously.
+You spend 5 months living in the dirt with very few positions, which is supposed to suck.
+But somehow it ends up being the best time in your life.
+Pretty tough to go back once that sinks in.
+Everything we've been told is a lie.

 _DSC5115.jpg